g1derekl/react-cards/readme.md

  - Position-based POV (players see board differently based on their seating position)
  - Hidden hands (special area for each player where only they can see cards)
  - Chat
+ - Hash card values on client to prevent cheating
  - More to come

 To run on your own machine: